Seals resting on a sandy beach with a ship in the background

 Exploring Enderby Island

 The day dawned with perfect weather at Sandy Bay on Enderby Island, part of the Auckland Islands.
+It was stop #2 on our original itinerary, but was now our last stop.

 Today’s activities included three options: